Arlind-dev/dotfiles/README.md

 This guide outlines the steps to set up NixOS on Windows Subsystem for Linux (WSL), including importing **my NixOS configuration**.

+## Task List

+This project isn't finished, it's currently barely useable, it might be better as soon as these things are done:

+### High Priority

+- Implement dynamic VHDX allocation for the home directory instead of static 5GB.
+- Update the script to check if the log folder exists before attempting to create log files.

+### Medium Priority

+- Integrate dotfiles for common tools such as Zsh, Git, Neovim, Tmux, and others.
+- Configure Standalone Home Manager for both the nixos and root user.

+### Low Priority

+- Resolve the "git is dirty" warning when updating or rebuilding.
+- Refactor scripts to utilize more modular functions.
+- Enhance the script by adding additional validation checks (e.g., virtualization is enabled, WSL2 is configured properly, required packages are installed).

 ## Installing My NixOS on WSL

 1. **Install WSL**